 Thank you, Bill.
 First of all, Hey Bill.
-I want to thank you for the The opportunity to share my story.
-I know like when I originally reached out to you, it was to to ask about the mental recovery part of stroke recovery.
-Really, there’s you know, there’s two sides of the stroke recovery being, you know, physical and mental when I feel like I’ve surpassed Doctor expectations, my expectations of where I could be post stroke, however, since I’ve put so much emphasis on my my physical recovery, I didn’t recover mentally I still haven’t recovered mentally so I would like that to be the the overall why I would like to share my story and help others is so that others can see that there’s another aspect to to recovery.
-It’s not just physical its mental
+I want to thank you for the opportunity to share my story.
+I know that when I originally reached out to you, it was to ask about the mental recovery part of stroke recovery.
+Really, there’s you know, there’s two sides of the stroke recovery being, you know, physical and mental when I feel like I’ve surpassed Doctor expectations, my expectations of where I could be post-stroke, however, since I’ve put so much emphasis on my physical recovery, I didn’t recover mentally I still haven’t recovered mentally so I would like that to be the overall why I would like to share my story and help others is so that others can see that there’s another aspect to recovery.
+It’s not just physical it’s mental

-So to go back to day one, arguably the two things that might have caused my stroke, One being in 2003 New Year’s Day I was in the Marine Corps.
+So to go back to day one, arguably the two things that might have caused my stroke, One being on 2003 New Year’s Day I was in the Marine Corps.
 Our unit was about the ship off to Iraq.
-I was sent home on leave basically, our commanding officer came and said, Hey guys, get get your things right.
+I was sent home on leave basically, our commanding officer came and said, Hey guys, get your things right.
 Get your orders and you know everything in order and get right with your family.
-So I went back home and I was left California went back home to Missouri and I was helping my older brother cut down some firewood, just freak accident.
-The tree we’re cutting down, took a bad snap, and drove me in the ground like a tent stake.
+So I went back home and I left California and went back home to Missouri and I was helping my older brother cut down some firewood, just a freak accident.
+The tree we were cutting down, took a bad snap and drove me to the ground like a tent stake.

 I didn’t have any pain meds for three days.
 I had a broken arm, dislocated elbow.
-My ulnar styloid was broken off and floating in my wrist I was in pretty bad shape.
+My ulnar styloid was broken off and floating on my wrist I was in pretty bad shape.
 So I got back to California and had some surgeries separated out of the Marine Corps.
-It was about three years after I separated from the Marine Corps and I was trained in mixed martial arts are on the top of my game.
+It was about three years after I separated from the Marine Corps and I was trained in mixed martial arts and am at the top of my game.
 I was training you know, training, three, four hours a day, weight training, boxing kickboxing, Jiu Jitsu, Judo, doing everything I was, you know, felt like I was unstoppable.

 It was during the 2007 wildfires that we had out here.
-And the fires were came out a couple a couple of miles away from the house, and there’s a lot of smoke and ash in the air.
-So I tacked up my stroke the onset of the stroke to smoke inhalation.
-I in the confused that I was in that to me was normal that it was just you’re just experienced that smoke inhalation.
+And the fires came out a couple of miles away from the house, and there’s a lot of smoke and ash in the air.
+So I tacked up my stroke at the onset of the stroke to smoke inhalation.
+Confused that I was that to me was normal and that it was just you’ve just experienced that smoke inhalation.

-You know F.A.S.T. it’s pretty much the textbook you know, definition of the acronym.
+You know F.A.S.T.
+It’s pretty much the textbook you know, the definition of the acronym.

 Blurred speech.
 Exactly Yeah.
 Minus the face.
-My face wasn’t really drooping at the time, but I had left side of weakness.
+My face wasn’t really drooping at the time, but I had a left-side weakness.
 I couldn’t walk.
 I was slurring my speech.
 I couldn’t really form words.
 I was really confused.
 She called the ambulance and took me to the hospital.
-And then originally was crazy story.
+And then originally was a crazy story.
 Originally, I got diagnosed with having a diabetic attack, even though I’m not diabetic.

 FACE ARM SPEECH

-But they said, that’s your discharge.
-And they said your sodium was really low and your potassium was really low, gave me fluids and sent me home.
-As Iwas walking out of the hospital.
+But they said that’s your discharge.
+And they said your sodium was really low and your potassium was really low, gave me fluids, and sent me home.
+As I was walking out of the hospital.
 I had asked to use the restroom.
-So he had a male orderly walking into the restroom, and I kept kicking my list sandal off and like a flip flop.
+So he had a male orderly walking into the restroom, and I kept kicking my list sandal off like a flip-flop.
 You know, I kept kicking it off.
 And it was shortly after that my left leg went paralyzed, and I fell, and then the left arm started to ache and started to go numb.
-And then eventually paralysed.
+And then eventually paralyzed.

-And, I they rushed me back in for an MRI on my brain, and at that point, they hadn’t done any MRI.
+And, I they rushed me back in for an MRI of my brain, and at that point, they hadn’t done any MRI.
 So my brain at that point,

 wow, this time or your issues that never done an MRI

-At that point, I was already upset because they, they, they discharged me and you know, I could have went home and died basically.
-And I was being a wise ass to the doctor and the doctor, you know, kind of set me straight and said, You know, I don’t know if you understand the seriousness of the situation but you got about a 5% chance to pull through the night.
+At that point, I was already upset because they, they, they discharged me and you know, I could have gone home and died basically.
+And I was being a wise-ass to the doctor and the doctor, you know, kind of set me straight and said, You know, I don’t know if you understand the seriousness of the situation but you got about a 5% chance to pull through the night.

 When was that?
 How long ago was this?